Sarahon/docs/src/en/ss14-by-example/adding-a-simple-bikehorn.md

     delay: 2.0
 ```

 This is written in **YAML**, a data language similar to JSON, and is located in the folder `Resources/Prototypes/Entities/Objects/Fun/skub.yml`.
 All prototypes must be in the `Resources/Prototypes` folder and should be organized into the proper folder.
+All new prototypes being added to Goob Station go in `Resources/Prototypes/Goobstation` to help separate Goob code from upstream code, avoiding some conflicts when merging upstream.
+This does not mean you just throw all your files in the Goobstation folder however, you must use the regular file structure, just within the Goobstation prototypes folder.
+For example if you were adding a new type of skub item, you would put it in `Resources/Prototypes/Goobstation/Entities/Objects/Fun/skub.yml`, making it so that Goob code isn't a mess and so that it's easy to find upstream and Goob files that correspond to each other.

 If you want more pointers on YAML, check [YAML Crash Course](../general-development/tips/yaml-crash-course.md) and [Serialization](../robust-toolbox/serialization.md).